Kst (software): Real-time plotting capability

 Kst has been chosen where there is a need to present plots in real-time.

 Applications

-Real-time applications vary in size from simple graphing of a sensor from a microcontroller such as arduino that may be set up by a hobbyist to a simple sensor to plotting of real time date from the Atacama Cosmology Telescope.
+Real-time applications vary in size from simple graphing of a sensor from a microcontroller such as arduino that may be set up by a hobbyist to a simple sensor to plotting of real time data from the Atacama Cosmology Telescope.
 The program has been recommended for real time graphical display of an open energy monitoring project.

 Inputs

 Kst is able to accept a number input formats with Dirfiles being particularly suitable for streaming applications and plug-in extension filters enabling other input stream types and file formats to be added.

 Scripting language

 The tool offers a scripting language, termed KstScript based upon JavaScript syntax which can help automate workflows.

 Alternatives

 Some alternatives include MATLAB, Qtiplot, SciDAVis, Grace and LabPlot.
 However, some of these are part of a numerical analysis package.